DZ521111/Panorama-Homography-Warping/README.md

 - **Enhancing Motion Stabilization**: Developing better stabilization techniques.
 - **Adaptive Brightness and Contrast Adjustments**: Automating these adjustments during the stitching process.
 - **Advanced Blending Algorithms**: Researching algorithms that can more effectively handle color and texture differences.
+- **Real-Time Stitching**: Implementing real-time stitching capabilities to enable immediate panorama generation, which could be beneficial for live applications such as surveillance and live event coverage.

 ## Conclusion